 pg.
-3 Seat belts, Center head restraint
+4 Seat belts

-- Never use a seat belt for more than one occupant. - Never wear the shoulder portion of the belt under the arm, behind the back or otherwise out of position.
-Such use could cause injury in the event of an accident. - As the seat belts lose much of their strength when exposed to violent stretching, they should be replaced after any collision, even if they appear to be undamaged. - Never repair the belt on your own; have this work done by an authorized Volvo retailer only. - Any device used to induce slack into the shoulder belt portion of the three-point belt system will have a - detrimental effect on the amount of protection available to you in the event of a collision. - The seat back should not be tilted too far back.
-The shoulder belt must be taut in order to function properly.

-• Do not use child safety seats or child booster cushions/backrests in the front passenger's seat.
-We also recommend that children who have outgrown these devices sit in the rear seat with the seat belt properly fastened.
+• Never use a seat belt for more than one occupant.

+• Never wear the shoulder portion of the belt under the arm, behind the back or otherwise out of position.
+Such use could cause injury in the event of an accident.

+• Seat belts lose much of their strength when exposed to violent stretching and should be replaced after any collision, even if they appear to be undamaged.

+- Never repair the belt yourself; have this work done by an authorized Volvo service technician only. - Any device used to induce slack into the shoulder belt portion of the three-point belt system will have a detrimental effect on the amount of protection available to you in the event of a collision. - The seat back should not be tilted too far back.
+The shoulder belt must be taut in order to function properly. - Do not use child safety seats or child booster cushions/backrests in the front passengerÕs seat.
+We also - recommend that children who have outgrown these devices sit in the rear seat with the seat belt properly fastened.